Swift-Gurus/RouterStateMachine/README.md

 ## License

-EZSource is available under the MIT license.
+RouterStateMachine is available under the MIT license.
 See the LICENSE file for more info.